-Ode to Joy is one of Beethoven's most recognized and beloved melodies.
+Ode to Joy, now with an arrangement offering a challenging and interesting set of left hand chords for students in their second year!
+This is one of Beethoven's most recognized and beloved melodies.
 Perhaps your student's older brother has played it on his trumpet in school band, or perhaps he has heard it sung in church as "Joyful, Joyful, we adore thee..."
-Here are several versions of simple, free kids sheet music for beginning piano players which can be dressed up with chords.

 It is just possible your student has heard the song sung by a quartet at the end of Beethoven's Ninth Symphony.
 However it may be, if they have heard this most famous of Beethoven's songs before, they will want to play it themselves!

 This is probably how they will want to play it: